-Γ need for early help or concerns about the actions of a governor, staff member or volunteer Responsibilities are clearly understood which include relevant contact details for children's services, police, health, the Designated Officer for the Local Authority (referred to as the LADO), Child Exploitation Online Protection Centre (CEOP) for e-Safety concerns and NSPCC help lines are made available to ALL a code of behaviour known in school as a 'Code of Conduct' is for governors, staff and volunteers; the consequences of breaching the code are clear and linked to disciplinary and grievance procedures safe recruitment5, selection and vetting procedures that include checks into the eligibility and the suitability of all governors, staff, agency workers, supply staff and volunteers who have direct or indirect contact with children systems to ensure that all staff and volunteers working with children are monitored and supervised and that they have opportunities to learn about child protection in accordance with their roles and responsibilities; safeguarding induction training is now mandatory for all those who work directly with children, young people, their families and/or carers requirements for governors, staff and volunteers to learn about child protection in accordance with and as appropriate to their roles and responsibilities, including but not limited to the emerging issues of e-Safety, domestic abuse6, honour based abuse, forced marriage, female genital mutilation, children who live away from home or go missing7, child sexual exploitation, child criminal exploitation, serious violence and violent crime, race and racism ,extremism and peer on peer/child on child abuse including harmful sexualised behaviours8 School understands their responsibility in line with the Prevent Duty (2015) and are able to identify children who may be vulnerable to radicalisation, and know what to do when they are identified.
+Responsibility A named senior designated safeguarding lead (and deputy/ies) with a clearly defined role and responsibilities in relation to child protection, appropriate to the level at which s/he operates Clarity of Understanding A description of what child abuse is, and the procedures for how to respond to it where there are concerns about a child's safety or welfare including the need for early help or concerns about the actions of a governor, staff member or volunteer Responsibilities are clearly understood which include relevant contact details for children's services, police, health, the Designated Officer for the Local Authority (referred to as the LADO), Child Exploitation Online Protection Centre (CEOP) for e-Safety concerns and NSPCC help lines are made available to ALL • a code of behaviour known in school as a ' Code of Conduct ' is for governors, staff and volunteers; the consequences of breaching the code are clear and linked to disciplinary and grievance procedures safe recruitment5, selection and vetting procedures that include checks into the eligibility and the suitability of all governors, staff, agency workers, supply staff and volunteers who have direct or indirect contact with children • systems to ensure that all staff and volunteers working with children are monitored and supervised and that they have opportunities to learn about child protection in accordance with their roles and responsibilities; safeguarding induction training is now mandatory for all those who work directly with children, young people, their families and/or carers requirements for governors, staff and volunteers to learn about child protection in accordance with and as appropriate to their roles and responsibilities, including but not limited to the emerging issues of e-Safety, domestic abuse6, honour based abuse, forced marriage, female genital mutilation, children who live away from home or go missing7, child sexual exploitation, child criminal exploitation, serious violence and violent crime, race and racism ,extremism and peer on peer/child on child abuse including harmful sexualised behaviours8 • School understands their responsibility in line with the Prevent Duty (2015) and are able to identify children who may be vulnerable to radicalisation, and know what to do when they are identified.
 School also builds pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
 Pupils are encouraged to debate controversial issues and provides a safe space in which pupils and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.
-All DSLs and their deputies should access training 9 to raise awareness of the Prevent agenda 10 and issues of extremism and radicalisation our safeguarding policy and procedures are tailored to our children and their needs and take into account any particular vulnerabilities of the children with whom we have contact.
-This can include but is not limited to very young children, those living with parental drug/alcohol misuse, adult mental health issues, domestic abuse, those with young carers responsibilities, special educational needs and/or disability, frequently
+All DSLs and their deputies should access training 9 to raise awareness of the Prevent agenda 10 and issues of extremism and radicalisation

-5 In accordance with current KCSE part three

-6 Including engagement with the Operation Encompass scheme between police, children's social care and schools
+5 In accordance with current KCSE part three 6 Including engagement with the Operation Encompass scheme between police, children's social care and schools